CONCACAF Beach Soccer Championship: Results

-There have been nine editions of the championship as of 2021.
+There have been eleven editions of the championship as of 2025.
 For all tournaments, the top two teams qualified for the FIFA Beach Soccer World Cup.

-In terms of qualification to the World Cup, Mexico and the United States have achieved the most, finishing well enough in the championship to advance to the World Cup finals on six occasions each.
-Along with El Salvador and Costa Rica, these four nations are the only ones to qualify more than once thus far.
+In terms of qualification to the World Cup, Mexico and the United States have achieved the most, placing well enough in the championship to advance to the World Cup finals on seven occasions each.
+Along with El Salvador and Costa Rica, these four are the only nations to qualify to the World Cup more than once thus far.